DeciusWoodson-FS/NodeJS_MongoDB/READMe.md

 This project focuses on creating a RESTful API built with NodeJS, Express, and Mongoose to manage stores and their associated products.
 This project has full CRUS(Create, Read, Update, Delete) operations and data modeling for a "has-a" relationship, where a store can have many products.

+## Update 11.22

+Added CSS via Styled Components and added products to other stores using Postman for a fuller store application.

 ## Update 11.20

 Progessed the project to a Fullstack MERN application that allows users to search products and stores already made within the database.
 Users will also be able to filter products by category and price range.
 Styling will be done with Styled Components/CSS in JS.